chinchang/web-maker/docs/README.md

 ## Installation

-If you haven't already installed Web Maker, you can do so from the [Chrome Web Store](https://chrome.google.com/webstore/detail/web-maker/lkfkkhfhhdkiemehlpkgjeojomhpccnh)
+If you haven't already installed Web Maker, you can do so from the Web Maker home page.

+**Web app**

+The web app requires no installation.

+**Chrome extension**

+Here is the link to the Chrome extension 👉 [Chrome Web Store](https://chrome.google.com/webstore/detail/web-maker/lkfkkhfhhdkiemehlpkgjeojomhpccnh)

 ## Starting Web Maker

+**Web app**

+The web app can be simply opened by visiting [https://webmakerapp.com/app/](https://webmakerapp.com/app/).

+**Chrome extension**

-Once installed, you'll see a Web Maker icon in the right-top of your Chrome browser.
+Once the Chrome extension is installed, you'll see a Web Maker icon in the right-top of your Chrome browser.
 Click it and Web Maker will open in a new tab.

-By default, Web Maker shows up whatever was last open in it.
-But this behavior can be changed from [settings].

 ## Your first code